 African Wildlife Foundation, together

-with the people of Africa, works to ensure the wildlife and wild lands
+with the People of Africa, works to ensure

+the wildlife and wild lands

 of Africa will endure forever.

-A Strong Mission, Achieved Through Experience and Innovation ▲ t the African Wildlife Foundation, our conservation work is rooted in science, strengthened by more Than five decades of on-the-ground experience in Africa, and fostered through our commitment to innovation.
-Ultimately, our mission guides our work.
+A Strong Mission, Achieved Through Experience and Innovation At the African Wildlife Foundation, our conservation work is rooted in science, strengthened by more than five decades of on-the-ground experience in Africa, and fostered through our commitment to innovation Ultimately, our mission guides our work.
 Though our projects and strategies have evolved over the years, AWF's conservation approach continues to align with the three key elements of our mission statement: people, wildlife, and land.
 People.
 Our work begins and ends with the people of Africa.
 AWF partners with individuals and institutions, local communities and national governments, to find fresh, workable conservation solutions.
 We like to say there are two "e"s in the word "people": one that stands for education and one that stands for enterprise, which we achieve by creating businesses linked directly to conservation.
-Through education and conservation training, and enterprises that incentivize AWF's integrated conservation approach ensure that economic growth and development African continent are sustainable and ser to the needs of wildlife, such as elepha people to conserve, AWF implements projects that benefit all involved.
+Through education and conservation training, and enterprises that incentivize people to conserve, AWF implements projects that benefit all involved.
 Wildlife.
 Due to rapid development on the continent and the rise in illegal wildlife trafficking, Africa's wildlife is under greater threat today than ever before.
 We use a variety of methods aimed at supporting and increasing the protection of at-risk wildlife, enhancing law enforcement efforts, incentivizing local conservation, and reducing human-wildlife conflict.
 Land.
 At the root of all of AWF's work is our science-based philosophy of large-landscape conservation.
 We focus our resources on areas of ecological importance, giving priority to those that have viable populations of African wildlife and key habitats, and that have the potential to provide economic benefits to communities well into the future.
 We invite you to join us in achieving our mission: to ensure the people, wildlife, and wild lands of Africa prosper long into the future.

 On the cover: Africa is made up of many different voices, lives, and stories.
 Equally as many voices both within and outside of the continent care deeply about Africa's wildlife, wild lands, and future.
 As you read AWF's annual report, look for the large soundwave such as the one on the right.
 It will direct you to a special feature in the digital version of our annual report or to AWF.org, where you can hear related stories, view videos, and add your own voice and support for Africa's people, wildlife, and wild lands.

+YEAR OF GLOBAL CONCERN

+In the Chinese Zodiac calendar, 2013

+was the Year of the Snake.
+In Africa,

+however, 2013 became the year of the

+Asian Stars Step Up

+Letter From the CEO: Stepping out of the World's Shadow

+elephant and the rhino-and the year the

+rest of the world decided to take action.